DevExpress/devextreme-documentation/concepts/05 Widgets/RangeSlider/00 Overview.md

 ---

-In addition, you can specify the step of **RangeSlider** values using the [step](/api-reference/10%20UI%20Widgets/dxSliderBase/1%20Configuration/step.md '/Documentation/ApiReference/UI_Widgets/dxRangeSlider/Configuration/#step') option.
+In addition, you can specify the step of **RangeSlider** values using the [step](/api-reference/10%20UI%20Widgets/dxSliderBase/1%20Configuration/step.md '/Documentation/ApiReference/UI_Widgets/dxRangeSlider/Configuration/#step') property.

 ---
 ##### jQuery